evansachie/LifeGuard/README.md

 ## 📚 API Documentation

-Below is an overview of the core endpoints for the LifeGuard API:
+Below is an overview of the core endpoints for the LifeGuard API.

-### Account Endpoints
+### Main Service Endpoints (Hosted on Render)

 | **Method** | **Endpoint**                         | **Description**                                      |
 |------------|--------------------------------------|------------------------------------------------------|